 I did once write up a student though, and when he asked me why, I said, “For being a douche”.
-That will probably be one of the funniest things I ever did in my life.
-He totally deserved it too, so don’t feel bad for the kid.
+That will probably go down as one of the funniest things I ever did in my life.
+He totally deserved it too, so don’t feel bad.”

 Homeless Santa Strikes!

 After leaving UAlbany in early 2009, my ex-wife and I traveled across America to promote the early detection and prevention of breast cancer for a small not-for-profit.
 It was around this time that Twitter placed me on their Suggested User List between February of 2009 and August of 2009.

 It was 28 celebrities … and me.
 This lead to a lot of hilarious and awkward conversations, mostly from people wanting to know who the hell I was.
 A conversation that ultimately lead to the creation of this ridiculous bio that you’re reading,